 1987 | Directed by David Hugh Jones | Written by Hugh Whitemore, adapting the play by James Roose-Evans and the book by Helene Hanff | 100 min | Netflix

 This is a movie about the way people can find connection, even love, through correspondence.
 It’s based on a play based on a book, which in itself is a collection of letters.
-The fact the film is as good as it is is a bit of a surprise, given the way it’s hopscotched through different media.
+The fact the film is as good as it is is a bit of a shock, given the way it’s hopscotched through different media, and because you wouldn’t expect this material would necessary be a cinematic sure thing, but it’s a delight.

 Helene Hanff (Anne Bancroft) was a New York writer with a particular passion for antiquarian British lit.
 Seeing an ad for a London bookstore in a Manhattan newspaper in 1949, she writes them to see if they have the books she’s looking for.